 The mission of Emerging Markets ESG is to promote ESG reporting in emerging markets as an effective tool for boosting competitiveness and promoting sustainable growth.

 In 1983, Mr. Mazullo received a Bachelor of Science in Foreign Service (BSFS) degree from Georgetown University.
 Thereafter, he completed a two-year training program at DG Bank in Frankfurt am Main and Berliner Volksbank in West Berlin.
 His familiarity with CEE dates to 1985-86, when he pursued graduate studies at Uniwersytet Jagiellonski in Krakow, Poland.
 While continuing graduate studies at Freie Universitaet Berlin from 1986-88, he worked as a student research assistant at Aspen Institute Berlin.
 In 1989, he received a Master of Science from the London School of Economics and Political Science.
-He speaks French, German, Polish and Serbo-Croatian and is proficient in Italian and Russian.
+He speaks French, German, Polish and Serbo-Croatian and is proficient in Russian.